 - Building permits

 Proper project management gives logical and clear guidelines on what to expect in each phase with clearly defined tasks and objectives.
-Throughout the project, it is essential to maintain the project's continuity as it helps keep the project within the time and budgetary constraints.
+It is essential to maintain the project's continuity throughout as it helps keep the project within the time and budgetary constraints.
 The proper execution of these construction stages lays down the framework that ensures project success.
 This article will expound on each of these steps and give you a general overview of what to expect.

 Table of Contents